 Now you have a campaign ready to launch on your site that will drum up interest leading into the holiday shopping season.

-And, if you’re looking for more ideas to stand out this holiday season, be sure to check out our post on how to use conversational commerce, or maybe kick up your social media another notch with user-generated content.
+And, if you’re looking for more ideas to stand out this holiday season, be sure to check out our last-minute holiday marketing guide, this post on how to use conversational commerce, or maybe kick up your social media another notch with user-generated content.

 If you liked our optin campaign tutorial, there are so many more cool things we can show you!
 If you haven’t already, join OptinMonster today.